jlboba/django_rest_api/README.md

 ### Updating / Creating Models

 1. If you make any changes to the `contacts_api/models.py` file, you will need to make and run a migration to apply the changes.
-Do the following commands while _inside the pipenv shell_
+You can do so by using the following commands while _inside the pipenv shell_
     1. Make the migration: `python3 manage.py makemigrations`
     1. Apply the migration: `python3 manage.py migrate`